October 26, 2018

 Petro-Canada informs AWA that it has cancelled its plans to drill in Kakwa.

-March 1, 2006 – The Calgary Herald reports that a study by a wildlife consultant warns that grizzly bears and wolverines in Kakwa are at risk due to excessive snowmobile use.
+On March 1, the Calgary Herald reports that a study by a wildlife consultant warns that grizzly bears and wolverines in Kakwa are at risk due to excessive snowmobile use.
 Snowmobile groups have been lobbying to maintain uncontrolled access to the area.

-April 20, 2005 – AWA receives a letter from GCC stating that “Grande Cache Coal Corporation is committed to conducting mining operations in an environmentally responsible manner.”
+On April 20, AWA receives a letter from GCC stating that “Grande Cache Coal Corporation is committed to conducting mining operations in an environmentally responsible manner.”

-April 8, 2005 – AWA travels to Grande Cache and takes a tour of the GCC Mine 12 B2 pit.
+On April 8, AWA travels to Grande Cache and takes a tour of the GCC Mine 12 B2 pit.

 AWA discusses Phase II of B2 pit with the vice president of operations for Grande Cache Coal Corporation, the Environmental Coordinator, and the representative for Smoky River Environmental Services.
 GCC discloses their intent to eventually apply for permits and leases of mine Caw Ridge.